core-wg/href/draft-ietf-core-href.md

-Most URI references that {{Section 4.2 of RFC3986}} calls "relative references" (i.e., references that need to undergo a resolution process to obtain a URI) correspond to the CRI form that starts with `discard`.
+Most URI references that {{Section 4.2 of RFC3986}} calls "relative references" (i.e., references that need to undergo a resolution process to obtain a URI) correspond to the CRI reference form that starts with `discard`.
 The exception are relative references with an `authority` (called a "network-path reference" in {{Section 4.2 of RFC3986}}), which discard the entire path of the base CRI.